JuliaPhylo/PhyloNetworks.jl/docs/src/man/multiplealleles.md

 that does not estimate the external branch lengths, that is, *without* using quartets that have 2 individuals from the same species.
-To do so, we can use the quartet concordance factors at the species level, but filter out the quartets with one (or more) species repeated:
+To do so, we can use the quartet concordance factors at the species level, but filter out the quartets with one (or more) species repeated.
+This can be done as in the first section ("between-species 4-taxon sets") to give equal weight to all genes, or as shown below to give more weight to genes that have more alleles:

 ```julia
 df_sp = writeTableCF(d_sp) # some quartets have the same species twice